Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Results

 \section{Results}

-The shape-based analysis utilizes the distributions of $\text{cos}(\theta_{CS})$ as effective discriminators.
-These distributions are particularly useful because the signal characteristic is defined by a typical spin-1 boson pattern, which notably differs from that of the SM backgrounds.
+The shape-based analysis employs the distributions of \(\cos\theta_{CS}\) as effective discriminators.
+These distributions are particularly valuable because the signal characteristic is defined by a typical spin-1 boson pattern, which differs from the hypothesis that a spin-2 graviton decays into a dimuon, as illustrated in \cite{cms-note}.
+Additionally, the SM background is already negligibly small following the final analysis selection.

+The results and all figures displayed in this section, which include \(\cos\theta_{CS}\) and significance plots, have been adjusted by removing the contributions from \(e^+\mu^-\) pairs.

-After implementing the final event selection detailed in Table \ref{cuts}, the distribution of $\text{cos}(\theta_{CS})$ is presented in Figure \ref{costheta}.
+After implementing the final event selection detailed in Table \ref{cuts}, the distribution of $\text{cos}\theta_{CS}$ is presented in Figure \ref{costheta}.
 This plot summarizes the outcomes for both the SM backgrounds and the signal from the LV scenario, corresponding to an integrated luminosity of 4 ab$^{-1}$ at $\sqrt{s} = 500$ GeV.
 The signal was generated with a light gauge boson mass $M_{Z^{\prime}}$ of 50 GeV and a dark matter mass $M_{\chi_{1}}$ of 1 GeV.

 Table \ref{table:tab18} outlines the number of events that successfully met both the pre-selection criteria (shown in the middle column) and the full selection criteria (indicated in the right column).
 These results were derived from simulations that accounted for both backgrounds and a signal, as detailed in the first column.
 The simulations were performed with a luminosity of 4 ab$^{-1}$ at $\sqrt{s} = 500$ GeV.
 The signal sample is based on the LV scenario, with model parameters set to $M_{Z^{\prime}}$ = 50 GeV, $M_{\chi_{1}} = 1$ GeV, $g_{DM} = 1.0$, and $g_{l} = 0.003$.
 We incorporated total uncertainties that cover both statistical and systematic components for the simulated signal and background samples.